Home | Browse Topics | Jobs & benefits | Dealing with Work and Income | Accommodation Supplement: Ongoing help with your rent

 • Bond grant and Rent in Advance – When you start a new tenancy, you can apply for a grant to cover your bond (up to four weeks’ rent, up to a maximum of $2,000) and up to two weeks’ rent in advance (up to a maximum of $1000) if you need.
 If you’re granted this money, you don’t have pay it back.

 • Rent Arrears Grant – If you’re behind on paying rent and at risk of losing your tenancy, Work and Income can grant you lump sum of up to four weeks’ rent to cover your overdue rental payments.
-Generally, Work and Income will pay this directly to your landlord or property manager.
+Work and Income can give you a lump sum of more than four weeks’ rent if you can show “exceptional circumstances”- this means your situation is not typical or unusual.
 You’ll have to pay Work and Income back.
+In some cases, Work and Income will pay your landlord directly, however your landlord doesn’t have to a be a registered provider and it can be paid directly to you.

 • Moving assistance – In some cases, Work and Income will pay up to $1,500 towards moving costs like truck hire, petrol or hiring a removal company.
 You’ll have to pay the money back.